Trevin07/Trevin07/README.md

 - Deep Learning & Model Optimization
 - Machine Learning & SQL for Data Science
 - Deployment Techniques for ML Web Apps
+- New AI tools which i can leverage to enhance my data journey
 ---

 ## 🛠️ Tech Stack